tsegeron/ft_containers/README.md

 > It was required to implement a Red-Black Tree and use it in Map and Set containers.

 > Custom containers' performance/timing allowed to be up to 20 times slower than original.
-Mine turned out to be 2 times slower in general.